lbergami/Notes/Databases-Demystified/Notes.md

   * In-Memory: The entire database is loaded into RAM  (e.g. Redis, MemSQL, etc.)
   * On-Disk: DB is saved on hard-disk storage - ability to save more data, since computers tend to have more hardware space than RAM PostgreSQL, MySQL, data warehouses, etc.

+### Analytical Vs Transactional

+#### Analytical workloads

+* Processing large amounts of information for creating aggregates
+* (Almost) read-only queries: read data out of the DB
+* Occasionally batch-write data loads, e.g. moving data from a data system to a DB / DW
+* Supporting complex queries with multiple steps of data processing, join conditions, and filtering
+* Highly variable ad-hock queries, many of which may only be run once, ever

+#### Transactional workloads

+* Manipulating one "object" at a time (e.g. user, order, patient; depending on the system)
+*